Asylum seekers' health and services

 A nurse or a public health nurse at the reception centre conducts an initial health interview with an asylum seeker within two weeks of their arrival in Finland.
 The purpose of this interview is to identify any needs for essential care and to assess the risk of infectious diseases, as well as to direct the asylum seeker to any further treatment they may need.

-The TERTTU project is developing the initial health examination protocol for asylum seekers.
-As part of the project, TERTTU Survey aims to produce representative population-based survey data on the health, wellbeing and service needs of newly-arrived asylum seekers.
+The TERTTU project developed the initial health examination protocol for asylum seekers.
+As part of the project, TERTTU Survey aimed to produce representative population-based survey data on the health, wellbeing and service needs of newly-arrived asylum seekers.

 Developing the health examination protocol for asylum seekers in Finland: A national development project (TERTTU)